mmistakes/minimal-mistakes/_posts/2023-01-30-optimizing-kafka-clients-a-hands-on-guide.md

 For every event we create a **ProducerRecord** object and specify the `topic`, the `key` (here we partition on the userId), and finally the event payload as the `value`.

-The **send()** method is asynchronous, so we specify a callback that gets triggered when we receive a result back.
+The `send()` method is asynchronous, so we specify a callback that gets triggered when we receive a result back.

 If the message was successfully written to Kafka we print the metadata, otherwise if an exception is returned we log it.

-> But what actually happens when the send() method is called?
+_But what actually happens when the `send()` method is called?_

 ![Alt text](../images/kafka/producers.png "Producer Internals")

-Kafka does a lot of things under the hood when the **send()** method is invoked, so let’s outline them below:
+Kafka does a lot of things under the hood when the `send()` method is invoked, so let’s outline them below:

-1. The message is serialized using the specified serializer
+1. The message is serialized using the specified serializer.
 2. The partitioner determines which partition the message should be routed to.
 3. Internally Kafka keeps message buffers; we have one buffer for each partition and each buffer can hold many batches of messages grouped for each partition.
 4. Finally, the I/O threads pick up these batches and sent them over to the brokers.
 At this point, our messages are in-flight from the client to the brokers.
 The brokers have sent/receive network buffers for the network threads to pick up the messages and hand them over to some IO thread to actually persist them on disk.
 5. On the leader broker, the messages are written on disk and sent to the followers for replication.
 One thing to note here is that the messages are first written on the PageCache and periodically are flushed on disk.
-(**Note:** PageCache to disk is an extreme case for message loss, but still you might wanna be aware of that)
+(_Note:_ PageCache to disk is an extreme case for message loss, but still you might want to be aware of that)
 6. The followers (in-sync replicas) store and sent an acknowledgment back they have replicated the message.
-7. A **RecordMetadata** response is sent back to the client.
+7. A `RecordMetadata` response is sent back to the client.
-8. If a failure occurred and we didn’t receive an ACK, we check if message retry is enabled and we need to resend it
+8. If a failure occurred without receiving an ACK, we check if message retry is enabled; if so, we need to resend it.
 9. The client receives the response.

-### Tradeoffs between Latency and Throughput
+## 4. Tradeoffs between Latency and Throughput

-In the distributed systems world most things come with tradeoffs and it’s up to the developer to find that “sweetspot” between different tradeoffs; thus it’s important to understand how things work.
+In distributed systems, most things come with tradeoffs, and it’s up to the developer to find that "sweet spot" between different tradeoffs; thus it’s important to understand how things work.

 One important aspect might be tuning between throughput and latency.
-Some key configurations to that are **batch.size** and **linger.ms**.
+Some key configurations to that are `batch.size` and `linger.ms`.

-Having a small `batch size` and also `linger` set to **zero** can reduce latency and process messages as soon as possible — but it might reduce throughput.
+Having a small `batch size` and also `linger` set to 0 can reduce latency and process messages as soon as possible — but it might reduce throughput.
 Configuring for low latency is also useful for slow produce rate scenarios.
-Having fewer records accumulated than the specified **batch size** will result in the client waiting **linger.ms** for more records to arrive.
+Having fewer records accumulated than the specified `batch size` will result in the client waiting `linger.ms` for more records to arrive.

 On the other hand, a larger `batch size` might use more memory (as we will allocate buffers for the specified batch size) but it will increase the throughput.
-Other configuration options like **compression.type**, **max.in.flight.requests.per.connection**, and **max.request.size** can help here.
+Other configuration options like `compression.type`, `max.in.flight.requests.per.connection`, and `max.request.size` can help here.

 ![Alt text](../images/kafka/tradeoffs.png "Tradeoffs Everywhere ")

-#### Let’s better illustrate this with an example.
+Let’s better illustrate this with an example.

-Our event data is stored in CSV files that we want to ingest into Kafka and since it is not real-time data ingestion we don’t really care about latency here, but having a good throughput so we can ingest them fast.
+Our event data is stored in CSV files that we want to ingest into Kafka, and since it is not real-time data ingestion, we don’t really care about latency here, but having a good throughput so that we can ingest them fast.

 Using the default configurations ingesting 5.000.000 messages takes around 119 seconds.

 ```shell